MigMike/ElectronicProjects/Project 006.md

 ## **Voltage Regulation Stage – LM317T Adjustable Regulators**

 The LM317T is a 3-terminal adjustable regulator capable of supplying 1.2V to 37V at up to 1.5A.
-It maintains regulation regardless of load (within thermal and voltage limits).
+In this design, each regulated output is configured for a maximum load current of 1 A, ensuring thermal and electrical reliability within device limits.

+Refer to:<https://www.alldatasheet.com/datasheet-pdf/view/558026/TI1/LM317T.html> for details.

+### Why LM317T Instead of 78XX Series?
+While fixed-voltage regulators like the 7805 or 7812 are convenient, the LM317T offers key advantages in this application:

+* Adjustability: A single regulator can be configured for multiple voltages using external resistors.
+* Greater flexibility: Ideal for custom or non-standard voltage rails.
+* Improved line and load regulation: Superior transient response and output accuracy with proper bypassing.
+* Availability and cost: Readily available and cost-effective for educational and prototyping purposes.

 **Output Voltage Formula:**
 $V_{out} = 1.25V \times \left(1 + \frac{R_2}{R_1}\right)$